AST 425 -- Research Topics in Astronomy and Astrophysics

 (DAA), Canadian Institute for Theoretical Astrophysics (CITA), or

-adviser.
+as an adviser.
 In case a post-doctoral fellow or CITA visitor is an

 co-adviser.
 The course instructor will help match students to